 Located in the heart of California Redwood Country, Scotia was developed starting in the 1880s and has been maintained since then as a true company town.
 The entire town was developed and constructed by The Pacific Lumber Company.
 The residences were all constructed and maintained by the company for its employees.
 Industrial, commercial, and community structures were also developed by the company, creating a consistency in historical design.
 In 2008, Pacific Lumber Company was reorganized.
-Today Scotia is owned and operated by the Town of Scotia Company, LLC (TOS); the sawmill is operated by Humboldt Redwood Company (HRC).
-Currently, all residences and businesses other than HRC are occupied by rental tenants; however, the Town of Scotia is in the process of subdividing the properties and selling them into private ownership.
-To facilitate this transition to private ownership, in 2014 the Scotia Community Services District (SCSD) was formed to provide the town with essential services associated with water, wastewater, streets and street lighting, storm drainage, parks, and fire fighting.
-This report provides support and recommendations for establishment of user fees and benefit assessments to support the provision of those services by the SCSD.
+Today, Scotia is owned and operated by the Town of Scotia Company, LLC (TOS); the sawmill is operated by Humboldt Redwood Company.
+TOS is in the process of subdividing the properties and selling them into private ownership.
+In 2014, the Scotia Community Services District (SCSD) was formed to provide the town with essential services associated with water, wastewater, streets and street lighting, storm drainage, parks, and fire fighting.
+This report provides support and recommendations for establishment of benefit assessments to support the provision of those services by the SCSD.